1. Service Assurance

 Response Time: Time when the user acknowledged the notification

-The Notifications component shows the last 8 unacknowledged notifications and allows with pagination to navigate to older unacknowledged notifications.
+The Notifications component shows the most recent unacknowledged notifications and allows the user to scroll through the last 100 Notifications.

 An acknowledged Alarm doesn’t mean necessarily the outage is solved.
 To give an overview information about ongoing Outages in the network, the Dashboard shows an outage list in the Node Status component.